 There are many understandings about persistence and even broader for love.
 But what we meant about these two words in the business world is something much more than their definitions: culture.
 For that purpose, a clear understanding of the topic is crucial and it needs to be defined clearly, both the definitions and the interpretation.
 Hence, we provide our definitions of persistence and love as below:

-The act of fearlessness, yet caring, sincere, and moderate in thoughts, words, and deeds for the greatest good of all—including ourselves.
+The act of fearlessness, yet caring, grateful, sincere, and moderate in thoughts, words, and deeds for the greatest good of all—including ourselves.

 Although both are inseparable to achieve great success, love is undeniably the more important factor.
 Without persistence, love alone can help a business thrive, let alone survive.
 But without it, persistence by itself won't be able to sustain itself or worse, unconsciously directing businesses towards pitfalls.
 These characteristics shouldn't only be done regularly, but they'll have to embed deeper in every part of the business as a culture.
 They will have to be done even to the most subtle part of the business itself, like chatting.
 Companies need to encourage their employees to adopt these two traits as a habit and keep them growing until they become a really powerful positive force that can buffer many adversities that business often encounters.
 In fact, they have long observed to be able to contribute to business' success significantly.
 Amongst those who did this are Robert K. Greenleaf, which named such style of management as Servant Leadership which continues to inspire dozens of more researchers who explore deeper about the subject that find more empirical results of how such a culture can actually enhance profit.
 That management style actually improves employees' productivity and encourage them to be creative which of course contribute to the companies' profit positively.
 On the other hand, in times of distress, employees that are trained to have persisting and loving culture will be much more likely to stay to help the company and even take more responsibility when needed.
 This will utterly help businesses thrive and become much more resilient in managing risks and staying profitable (Jones, 2012).